Topic of the Week The Meet Market: Holding Effective Meetings

 Participation.
 Call me old school, but each person who attends a meeting should participate at some point in the meeting.
 If they don’t, then why are they there.
 Let’s face it, we’re a Twitter world, everyone expects to be able to contribute.
 So it’s important to build in techniques to let everyone get involved: from Twitter feeds, to white boards where people can leave comments to regular check-ins with all participants.

 Plan.
 This is the reason that most meetings don’t work, because there is too little attention put into what needs to happen after the meeting.
 Okay, most meetings do discuss the calendar and when the next meeting will occur.
 But how often are there assignments for each person to tackle after the meeting ends?
 And finally, and probably most important, a time to debrief to determine anything that should change in the process before the next meeting.

 But my favorite policy for making meetings the most effective?
 There should be no regular meetings, every meeting should have to be justified.
 Think about it, how would you feel if suddenly an hour was freed up on a regular basis because there was no reason to meet.
 Imagine that, having time to do your job, how cool is that?

 Bob Rosner is a best-selling author and award-winning journalist.
 For free job and work advice, check out the award-winningworkplace911.com.
+Check the revised edition of his Wall Street Journal best seller, "The Boss’s Survival Guide."
 If you have a question for Bob, contact him via email@example.com.